ZhaoW923/Mycenaean-Balkans-Bronze-Project/README.md

 ## Repository Structure

 - `GIS/`: Five iterative versions of the QGIS project file used for spatial analysis.
+- `Literature/`: A folder of all referenced literature used in this project (PDFs, for reference only).
 - `Metadata_Tables/`: Raw and processed data tables, including site metadata, artifact records, and cultural features.
 - `Network/`: Gephi project and source CSV files used for two-mode network visualizations.
 - `Visuals/`: Output maps and summary tables used in the report and visualizations.